 You can make real contributions to faculty-led research projects and collaborate with graduate students and fellow undergrads across campus and at other universities.
 You can also pursue a project of your own and earn the distinction of OSU Undergraduate Research Fellow, with a notation on your transcript.

 Some students receive grant funding for research and publish their findings before they graduate.
-As of fall 2018, about 7.1% of engineering students were in the Honors College receiving personal advising with research opportunities.

 You can even become involved in research as early as your first year.
 There are many programs on campus that help you get involved in research, such as the URSA Program and the STEM Leaders Program.
 Alternatively, you could also reach out to any faculty member to see if they’re hiring undergraduate researchers.

 Show off at the Engineering Expo

 The Engineering Expo is an all-out blast of Oregon engineering excellence, showcasing some 200 undergraduate senior design projects alongside cutting-edge research by engineering graduate students.
 Students share their discoveries, inventions, and experiences with industry partners, alumni, the media, and the general public.